hi5/pAHKlight/readme.md

 not meant as a real package manager, but its purpose is to help find libraries, classes, functions and tools quickly, especially for those unfamiliar with AutoHotkey.

-The pAHKlight script is short and the format for the "package database" is kept very simple so even a novice user should be able to update (both the script and) the database.
+The pAHKlight script is fairly short and the format for the "package database" is kept very simple so even a novice user should be able to maintain (both the script and) the database.
 This will hopefully ensure that is kept up to date by posting new additions for the database on the forum or pull requests on Github.

 Once you have found a "package" of interest visit the source or discussion page for more detailed information and (usually) instructions how install and apply the "package".

-As a reminder you can tick the checkbox in front of a package if you use it and it will remember that for the next time so you can quickly see which package you are already using.
+As a reminder (for yourself) you can tick the checkbox in front of a package if you use it.
+It will remember that for the next time you start pAHKlight so you can quickly see which package(s) you are already using.

 ![pAHKlight user interface](https://raw.github.com/hi5/_resources/master/pahklight.png)

-Things pAHKlight **can not** do:
+Things pAHKlight **can and should not** do:

 * download, install or update libraries, classes, functions and tools
 * check which (versions of) libraries, classes, functions and tools are currently installed